Before you create your organic content calendar, it’s important to research your keywords. Here are tips to help you

-Remember, SEO is an ongoing process, and SEO for SaaS is very competitive, so this should be continuously monitored for relevancy and improvements so you can produce high-quality results and drive revenue.
+Remember, SEO is an ongoing process, and SEO for SaaS is very competitive.
+Because of this, your SEO strategy should be continuously monitored for relevancy and improvements so you can produce high-quality results and drive revenue.

 Please let us know if you have any further questions, feedback on your own SEO strategy, or if this is something you would like our team to help you with – we are more than happy to help.